akash-dev-github/Transactions/README.md

 With the first step we have already installed postgreSQL.
 During the PostgreSQL installation, an operating system user named **postgres** was created to correspond to the **"postgres"** PostgreSQL administrative user.
 We need to change to this user to perform administrative tasks:

     sudo su - postgres

+You should now be in a shell session for the postgres user.
+Log into a Postgres session by typing:

+    psql

 Now create the database you wish to use for the project.
 We will call it 'django_db' in this guide: